American University of Malta: Accreditation and licensing

-In December 2015, Leader of the Opposition Simon Busuttil stated that since the AUM applied for the licence of a "Higher Education Institution", its marketing of itself as a "University" is illegal.
+In December 2015, Leader of the Opposition Simon Busuttil stated that, given AUM's application as a 'Higher Education Institution,' its promotion as a 'University' was inappropriate.
 In January 2016, the National Commission for Further and Higher Education announced that Sadeen Education Investment Ltd had been given a licence to operate a Higher Education Institution under the name American Institute of Malta.
 This was the first step in the process to acquire a university licence.
 The commission has stated that a degree issued by the American Institute would have the same value as one issued by the University of Malta.

 However, on 11 March 2016, Sadeen Education Investment Ltd was notified by a judicial letter that licensed higher education institutions are prohibited from using the word "university" in their advertising and publicity, unless they have been granted that status formally.
 On 6 May 2016, Economy Minister Chris Cardona said that he had "no doubt that this will be a University and not an institute.
 This is part of a process, but the project will result in a University".

 The National Commission for Further and Higher Education (NCFHE) officially accredited the AUM on 30 June 2016, after a 14-month process which included financial and academic evaluations.
 The commission imposed a number of conditions on the AUM, including an annual audit by the Clemson University.
 Sadeen asked for a compromise on these conditions, but the commission insisted that they were not negotiable.
 After the conditions were accepted, the commission issued a 5-year university licence on 16 September 2016.

-Two former employees of the National Commission for Further and Higher Education, both directly involved in the accreditation of the AUM, were hired by the university as lecturers in August 2019.
-One of the two former NCFHE employees hired by the AUM visited the campus for an inspection soon after the mass firing of faculty in January 2018.
-This episode became known as the accreditation-for-jobs scandal.
-Despite suspicions of ethical impropriety, an inquiry was never conducted.